jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-20-everyone-is-perfectly-rational-always.md

 certain behavior depends on these unknown preferences, we cannot tell whether a person is acting rationally from their behavior alone.

-[^nb]: Saying that it is _a fallacy_ to conclude that a person is irrational
+[^nb]:
-    does not mean that the person is rational.
+    Saying that it is _a fallacy_ to conclude that a person is irrational does not mean that the person is rational.
 It may or may not be true that the person is irrational.
 Here, the argument merely states that we cannot know, based on the behavior of the person alone.

 Asking "Is this behavior rational?" without knowing the preferences is similar to asking "Is a hammer a good tool?" without knowing what we want to achieve.
 Whether the hammer is a good tool, certainly depends on the goal we want to achieve with it.
 When we need to get a nail into a wall, a hammer may be a good instrument.
-When we want to cure our headache, or clean our windows we better look for something else.
+When we want to cure our headache, or clean our windows, we better look for something else.

 The above does not only apply to what a person is doing, but also to what